-Stock-based compensation We account for share-based payment awards in accordance with the provisions of FASB ASC 718, "Compensation-Stock Compensation" (formerly SFAS No. 123), which requires us to recognize compensation expense for all share-based payment awards made to employees and directors including employee stock options and employee stock purchases related to the Employee Stock Purchase Plan ("employee stock purchases").
+Stock-based compensation.
+We account for share-based payment awards in accordance with the provisions of FASB ASC 718, "Compensation-Stock Compensation", which requires us to recognize compensation expense for all share-based payment awards made to employees and directors including employee stock options, restricted stock units and employee stock purchases ("employee stock purchases") related to the Employee Stock Purchase Plan ("ESPP").
+We issue new shares upon stock option exercises, upon the vesting of restricted stock units and under our ESPP.